-- 2 Basis of Preparation and Significant Accounting Policies (continued) - > Share based payments: The Company measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
+- > Carrying amount of vessels, net: Vessels are stated at cost, less accumulated depreciation (including depreciation of dry-docking costs and the amortization of the component attributable to favourable or unfavourable lease terms relative to market terms) and accumulated impairment losses.
+The estimates and assumptions that have the most significant effect on the vessels carrying amount are estimations in relation to useful lives of vessels, their residual value and estimated dry docking dates.
+The key assumptions used are further explained in notes 2.9 to 2.13. - Impairment of Non-Financial Assets: The Company's impairment test for non-financial assets is based on the assets' recoverable amount, where the recoverable amount is the greater of fair value less costs to sell and value in use.
+The Company engaged independent valuation specialists to determine the fair value of non-financial assets as at December 31, 2018.
+The value in use calculation is based on a discounted cash flow model.
+The value in use calculation is most sensitive to the discount rate used for the discounted cash flow model as well as the expected net cash flows and the growth rate used for extrapolation.
+See notes 2.13 and 5. - Share based payments: The Company measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
 Estimating fair value for share-based payment transactions may require determination of the most appropriate valuation model, which is depended on the terms and conditions of the grant.
 This estimate also requires determination of the most appropriate inputs to the valuation model including, expected volatility and dividend yield and making assumptions about them.
-The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in note 13. - 2.4 Accounting for revenue and related expenses: The Company generates its revenues from charterers for the charter hire of its vessels.
+The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in note 13. - 2.4 Accounting for revenue and related expenses: The Company generates its revenues from charteres for the charter hire of its vessels.
 Vessels are chartered using time charters and bareboat, where a contract is entered into for the use of a vessel for a specific period of time and a specified daily charter hire rate.
-If a time charter agreement exists and collection of the related revenue is reasonably assured, revenue is recognised on a straight line basis over the period of the time charter.
+If a time charter agreement exists and collection of the related revenue is reasonably assured, revenue is recognised on a straight-line basis over the period of the time charter.
 Such revenues are treated in accordance with IAS 17 as lease income as explained in note 2.23 below.
 Associated voyage expenses are recognised on a pro-rata basis over the duration of the period of the time charter.
 Deferred revenue relates to cash received prior to the financial position date and is related to revenue earned after such date.